jakobroenn02/AssaultCube-Internal/README.md

    cmake .. -G "Visual Studio 17 2022" -A Win32
    cmake --build . --config Release
    ```
 3. Copy the resulting `actrainer.dll` (found in `trainer/build/lib/Release/`) to `trainer/actrainer.dll`.
-The loader checks that path before launching the game.【F:views/loadassaultcube.go†L1-L160】
+The loader checks that path before launching the game.

 ### All-in-One Windows Build

 When you want to compile everything and launch from a single command, run `build_all.ps1` from the project root in an elevated PowerShell session.
-The script verifies Visual Studio, builds the trainer, compiles the Go loader as a 32-bit executable, and warns if you are not running with Administrator privileges (required for injection).【F:build_all.ps1†L1-L120】【F:build_all.ps1†L120-L160】
+The script verifies Visual Studio, builds the trainer, compiles the Go loader as a 32-bit executable.

 ## Running the Loader